gvwilson/thirdbit/src/fiction/in-heck/index.md

 <section markdown="1">

-## Central (Gumption)
+## It Will Win or Lose (Gumption)

-Patient moved so quickly on its mismatched legs that Gumption was soon breathing hard to keep up.
-It only took a few minutes to reach a second gate set into a concrete wall three stories high.
+It took them only a few minutes to reach a second gate set into a concrete wall three stories high.
-Several bots flew silently through the air on the other side as they approached.
+Several bots floated silently through the air as they approached.
 *Here goes nothing,* Gumption thought as they passed through the arch.

 The wall that curved away on either side loomed over a jumble of windowless buildings